 I had to change my name and therefore updated my brand, fully embracing my love of pink and became Madeleinejones.co and hired two assistants - Bex & Emily, so now we were 3.

 I was asked to run 1:1 SEO reviews with attendees at Snap Photography Festival which went down a treat, it was here I was crowned the Queen of SEO by the fantastic Snap community, so much so that I was asked back again for a second year in 2017.
 (I gush publicly fairly often about the wonder that is Laura Babb but I'm not going to stop now!)

 In the winter that year I made the brave decision not to go to Goa and stayed in England.

 The gamble paid off and 2017 was the biggest year yet!

 I rebranded the business with the amazing talents of Becky Lord.

 We completed over 70 client projects and countless internal projects!
 I travelled all over the country sharing more SEO goodness, Pinterest fun and drank gin with wonderful people.

-Thanks so much for reading, and I hope you’ve enjoyed the journey thus far.
+Thanks so much for reading!
 I’d love to know your business story, so send me a link to yours!